ciarangriffin93/Hangman-game/README.md

 * The guesser will guess one letter at a time.
 If the letter is in the word, the hangman will fill in the blanks with the correct guesses.

-* If the letter is not in the word, the hangman will draw one body part for each incorrect guess: head, body, arm, and leg.
+* If the letter is not in the word, the hangman will draw one body part for each incorrect guess: head, body, and leg.
 ---

 ## User Stories